 Hail can damage your roof without any visible signs from the ground.
 Hail normally has to be the size of a golf ball before it will break through your roof or cause bruising.
-Sometimes such damage does not show up quickly or is easily overlooked.
+Sometimes such storm damage does not show up quickly or is easily overlooked.
 Still, the integrity of the shingle may be damaged, so don't take a chance on it.

 What is replacement cost value?

 What is non-recoverable depreciation?